rideau-info.com

 It was initially thought that the uniform belonged to a soldier stationed at Jones Falls during the construction of the Rideau Canal, however the brass buttons dated to the mid-1800s.
 The skeleton belonged to someone who had died and been buried many years after the building of the canal.
 The exact identity of the man was never determined.

-Although the cemetery was originally started to inter the men who died during the construction of the locks at Jones Falls, this cemetery, like many other canal cemeteries, saw continued use until the mid 1800s.
-Lockmaster Peter Sweeney, in the June 26, 1846 entry in his diary, stated that “Mrs. Sergant’s child buried at the burying ground.”
+Although the cemetery was originally started to inter the men who died during the construction of the locks and dam at Jones Falls, this cemetery, like many other canal cemeteries, saw continued use until the mid 1800s.
+Lockmaster Peter Sweeney, in the June 26, 1846, entry in his diary, stated that “Mrs. Sergant’s child buried at the burying ground.”
 It was this cemetery that Sweeney was referring to.

 Who is Buried Here?